GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - ARR is in `1..65534`.
 - `channel` contains exactly one of `TIMx_CHANNEL_1` through `TIMx_CHANNEL_4`.
-- `mode` is PWM mode 1 or PWM mode 2.
+- `channelMode` is PWM mode 1 or PWM mode 2.
-- `polarity` is active-high or active-low.
+- `channelPolarity` is active-high or active-low.

 The transaction: